US would bar full ban on trans athletes but allow exceptions

 The proposal comes on the same day that the Supreme Court said a 12-year-old transgender girl in West Virginia can continue competing on her middle school track and cross-country teams while legal battles over the state’s transgender law continue.
 The law bans transgender athletes from female teams.

-All told, at least 16 now have bans in effect covering at least high school interscholastic sports.
+All told, at least 16 states now have bans in effect covering at least high school interscholastic sports.
 Some also extend to intramural, club or college sports.
 Enforcement of bans in at least three states has been put on hold by courts, and one more has adopted a ban that doesn’t take effect until July.

-Under the department’s proposed rule, no school or college that receives federal funding would be allowed to impose a “one-size-fits-all” policy that categorically bans trans students from playing on sports teams consistent with their gender identity.
+Under the Education Department’s proposed rule, no school or college that receives federal funding would be allowed to impose a “one-size-fits-all” policy that categorically bans trans students from playing on sports teams consistent with their gender identity.
 Such policies would be considered a violation of Title IX.

 Still, it leaves room for schools to develop team eligibility rules that could ultimately result in restrictions around trans athletes’ participation.